iadcruz/swipeflix/README.md

 ## What is SwipeFlix?

 SwipeFlix is an app that provides personalized movie and tv-show recommendations based on your previous swipe history, with the ability to follow other users and be notified of the shows and movies they add to their watch list.
-On the 'Home' screen, you should see random suggestions to start, with the option to dislike, heart, or like the movie/show; liking/hearting something results in similar recommendations in the future, with hearting adding the specific movie/show to a watchlist visible under 'Profile'.
+On the 'Home' screen, you should see random suggestions to start, with the option to dislike, heart, or like the movie/show; liking/hearting something results in similar recommendations in the future, with hearting adds the specific movie/show to a watchlist visible under 'Profile'.
 The 'Notifications' page is for letting you know that you've gained a follower or that someone you follow has added something to their watchlist.

 ## Features